cahyosubroto/cahyosubroto.github.io/src/getting-started/overview.md

 title: What is Zillabase?
 ---

 Zillabase is a modern alternative to Firebase, designed for real-time data processing and asynchronous workloads.
-It integrates a suite of streaming-native open-source tools to automatically build an event-drivent backend.
+It integrates a suite of streaming-native open-source tools to automatically build an event-driven backend.
 This includes real-time data models, user-defined functions, robust security, and versatile APIs (supporting both RESTful and asynchronous interactions).

 ## Getting Started